Fantasyland Magic Kingdom

 Dumbo the Flying Elephant

-This is real favourite of small children and because it has a relatively small capacity, queues can be long.
-Sixteen dumbo shaped gondolas circle around a central hot air balloon while gently going up and down.
+This is a real favorite of small children and because it has a relatively small capacity, queues can be long.
+Sixteen dumbo-shaped gondolas circle around a central hot air balloon while gently going up and down.
 The ride only lasts two minutes but loading/unloading times are slow.
 This ride has been relocated to Storybook Circus and now consists of two rides.

-The Many Adventures of Winnie the Pooh (FASTPASS available)
+The Many Adventures of Winnie the Pooh (Lightening Lane available)

-This ride has FASTPASS and you would do well to use it as the queues are always long.
+This ride has Lightening Lane and you would do well to use it as the queues are always long.

-Peter Pan’s Flight is getting a bit long in the tooth like Captain Hook’s nemesis, Tick Tock the crocodile but it is still a firm favourite.
-The four minute ride takes you in a pirate ship across a nightime London all the way from Wendy, John and Michael’s nursery to Never-Never Land to the sounds of “You Can Fly”.
+Peter Pan’s Flight is a four-minute ride that takes you in a pirate ship across a night-time London all the way from Wendy, John, and Michael’s nursery to Never-Never Land to the sounds of “You Can Fly”.

 A genuine vintage merry-go-round that was originally built in 1917 and operated in Maplewood, New Jersey.
 It make a beautiful picture at night when it is all lit up.

-There are 72 white horses (all different) that travel around to the sound of an organ playing your favourite Disney tunes.
-This two minute ride is another ride with a limited capacity so expect long lines.
+There are 72 white horses (all different) that travel around to the sound of an organ playing your favorite Disney tunes.
+This two-minute ride is another ride with a limited capacity so expect long lines.

 It’s a Small World